skiano/memory/ideas.md

 Can i represent a user move as an async request where if the match fails it emits a failure?

+Could i make a growler like thing implemented as Redux middleware?

 ### scoring

 could be negative